 The authority announced a progressive exemption from property tax for senior citizens with respect to their primary residence.

-The proposal provides for extending the DFL 2 benefit to more than three residential properties, provided that each property has a surface area of up to 90 square meters, maintaining the associated exemptions and incorporating a moderate one-time tax, estimated at approximately 5%.
+The proposal extends the DFL 2 benefit to three residential properties, provided that each has a surface area of up to 90 square meters, maintaining the associated exemptions and incorporating a moderate one-time tax, estimated at approximately 5%.

 The application of a 0% VAT rate for a period of 12 months was announced for a specific stock of housing units, with the aim of facilitating access to housing.

-A temporary reduction in the inheritance and gift tax rate is contemplated.
-This tax is currently subject to a progressive scale, with a maximum rate of 25% for amounts exceeding 1,200 Annual Tax Units (UTA).
+This tax is currently subject to a progressive scale, with a maximum rate of 25% for amounts exceeding 1,200 Annual Tax Units (UTA, for its initials in Spanish).
 This reduction would apply for a limited period, with the purpose of encouraging the advancement of gifts or the early payment of inheritance tax.

 The establishment of a nine-month temporary window for the repatriation of capital is proposed, allowing assets held abroad to be regularized through the payment of a tax at an estimated rate of approximately 8%.